-- 11.2 Where the average falls into one of the following bands: 58.00- 59.49 or 68.00-69.49; and a student has achieved marks clearly in a classification category higher than their average for the majority of their modules, then they shall be awarded a qualification in the classification category one higher than that indicated by their average. - 11.3 Where the average falls into one of the following bands: 59.50- 59.99 or 69.50- 69.99 then a student shall automatically be awarded a degree in the classification category one higher than that indicated by their average.
+- 11.2 Where the average falls into one of the following bands: 58.00- 59.49 or 68.00-69.49; and a student has achieved marks clearly in a classification category higher than their average for 50% or more of the awarded credit, then they shall be awarded a qualification in the classification category one higher than that indicated by their average. - 11.3 Where the average falls into one of the following bands: 59.50- 59.99 or 69.50- 69.99 then a student shall automatically be awarded a degree in the classification category one higher than that indicated by their average.